-With Villa’s Brazilian forward expected to miss at least a month or two of the season, Villa would cover the Brazilian’s absence with a motivated and talented player, and get around needing to buy an extra striker in, on top of mooted target Ollie Watkins.
+With Villa’s Brazilian forward expected to miss the rest of the year, Villa would cover the Brazilian’s absence with a motivated and talented player, and get around needing to buy an extra striker in, on top of mooted target Ollie Watkins.

 Brewster is certainly a confident player, although some Liverpool fans have pointed to him being a little too cocky for his age.

 “I don’t really want to go on loan,” Brewster said recently, before rationalising, “but if that’s the best thing for me to do, to go away and get more game time, then that’s what I’m going to do.”